jacobobryant/biff/libs/fx/README.md

 ## Usage

 First, pick a function from your application you'd like to purify (i.e. turn into a machine function), such as a POST request handler.
-Then, define define a map containing all the effect handlers that function needs to perform, such as http requests, database queries/transactions, etc. These functions should be as simple as possible: take some input, execute an effect, return the output.
+Then, define a map containing all the effect handlers that function needs to perform, such as http requests, database queries/transactions, etc. These functions should be as simple as possible: take some input, execute an effect, return the output.

 ```clojure